navcoin/navcoin-org/README.md

-# NAV community site
+# NavCoin.org
 Maintained by the global NAV community

 ## Contributing to the site
 Want to add a project, update or fix some errors.
-Then plase fork the project and get changing.
+Then please fork the project and get changing.

-## Geting started
+## Getting started
 The NAV community site is built with the static site generator [Hugo](https://gohugo.io/).

 ### Install Hugo